Banging Toolbox

 1. Preparing the hole

-After making sure the pilot hole is the right size, it would be most helpful and efficient to lubricate the hole or rods in order to reduce the friction when rotating tap or die and to also aid in chip removal when cutting the thread.
+After making sure the pilot hole is the right size, what I find to be most helpful and efficient is to lubricate the hole or rods in order to reduce the friction when rotating the tool.
+Lubrication can also aid in chip removal when cutting the thread.

 2. Creating the thread